lley154/fabric-block-explorer/README.md

 ```
 sudo docker-compose up
 ```
+The explorer (and postgressDB) docker images should run and there should not be any errors in the logging output.

 Next, log into the server using a new terminal window to set up port forwarding to access the blockchain explorer UI using port 8080.